Tips for Crate Training

 3. The only way to correct a mistake is to CATCH HIM IN THE ACT.
-If you turn around to find a puddle, you missed the opportunity to teach him and correct him.
+If you turn around to find a puddle or a pile, you missed the opportunity to teach him and correct him.

 4. There are two musts for proper crate training that are easy to understand but difficult to follow.

 RULE 1: Don't leave a puppy or older dog in the crate longer than he can be expected to hold his bladder.
 Set him up to win!
 Take him out often so he can learn where to eliminate.

 RULE 2: You must keep your eyes on the dog 100% of the time when he is out of the crate.

 Besides those rules, you should follow a few suggestions.

 *Don't ever use the crate for punishment.
 Make the Crate a happy place.
 Something good happens whenever the dog goes in the crate.

 *Establish a schedule and stick to it.
 Use a timer as a reminder.